This guidance is under construction while we work to align it with new policies and guidance.

 3. What is the review level for studies involving chart review?

-When information from the charts are to be recorded by the investigator in such a manner that subjects cannot be identified, directly or through identifiers linked to the subjects, the study may qualify for an exemption.
+Exempt: When information from the charts are to be recorded by the investigator in such a manner that subjects cannot be identified, directly or through identifiers linked to the subjects, the study may qualify for an exemption.

 Typically, all of the materials would need to exist at the time the research is proposed in order to be eligible for this exemption.
-However, the study may qualify for an exemption even if an investigator records a list of identifiable information (e.g., medical record numbers) for the purposes of linking this list with other records, provided that: (a) the investigator does not include any private information such as medical information on this list of identifiers; and b) does not record identifiers once the data for the study have been obtained and the analyses begin.
+However, the study may qualify for an exemption even if an investigator records a list of identifiable information (e.g., medical record numbers) for the purposes of linking this list with other records, provided that: (a) the investigator does not include any private information such as medical information on this list of identifiers; and b) does not record identifiers once the data for the study have been obtained and the analyses have begun.
 This flexibility cannot be applied if the study involves any component of the Veterans Administration, as they have issued guidance that this interpretation is unacceptable.

 Expedited: Expedited review can be granted for retrospective and prospective chart reviews under expedited category #5 which is defined as: Research involving materials (data, documents, records, or specimens) that have been collected, or will be collected solely for non-research purposes (such as medical treatment or diagnosis).
 Most chart reviews fall into this category.